 - Phase 3: Improvements as a two-lane road (see image) which “shall occur as traffic demand necessitates” [Emphasis added]

-Specific Plan Supercedes
+Specific Plan Takes Control

-There numerous references in the General Plan edits that allow the Specific Plan to supersede many of the city’s policies and municipal code.
+There are numerous references in the General Plan edits that allow the Specific Plan to supersede many of the city’s policies and municipal code.